Skip to Main Content

 What has been your COVID-19 Experience at Whittier College?

 The Library is attempting to collect the experiences of the Whittier College community during the COVID-19 pandemic.
-We want to collect and share the stories, photographs, videos, and other documents of your experience.
+We want to archive and share the stories, photographs, videos, and other documents of your experience.
+While we have returned to campus, the impact of COVID-19 continues.

 Things to remember...